bluz71/bluz71.github.io/_posts/2017-05-21-my-favourite-vim-plugins.md

 I consider the [supertab](https://github.com/ervandew/supertab) plugin to be an essential plugin.
-This plugin allows one to simply use the **TAB** character to carry out completion whilst in *insert* mode.
+This plugin allows one to simply use the **TAB** character to carry out completions whilst in *insert* mode.
 The plugin itself determines the appropriate type of completion, be it *text*, *omni* or *file* completion.

 clever-f